 The child’s enmity towards the target parent’s family members has intensified.

-Frequently, animosity and resentment is directed towards the extended family or friends of a target parent that doesn’t even have any contact with them.
+Unfortunately, animosity and resentment can sometimes be directed towards the extended family or friends of a target parent – even if they have no contact with them.
+In some cases, this hostility is also projected onto pets belonging to said targeted individual.

 FAQs